Women in business

 There may be fees associated with some optional events promoted through the Women in Business program.
 All costs will be outlined in the overview of each event.

-TAFE NSW offers support and courses to help develop your basic education skills, including English, reading, writing and maths.
+TAFE NSW offers support and courses to help develop your basic education skills, including reading, writing, spelling and maths.
 Please complete this form if you would like more information and a teacher will contact you.

 Student support services